 Mount Mitchell Trail is a 10.9 mile moderately trafficked out and back trail located near Burnsville, NC that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash